Shivakumar-B7/M2-EmbSys/Casestudy/README.md

    * The buttons are mainly used to set the water level, no of cycle, temperature.

   Load Sensor
-   * The washer senses the size of the load and adds the correct amount of water for the load size
+   * The washer senses the size of the load and adds the required amount of water for the load size

 ## Low Level Requirements
   * water level adjustment by user